tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 the platform's own audit log.
 Where the digital record runs out, the physical one can still decide it, as the operator's handwritten read log did in the ACM dispute.

-The noise floor is high at the single meter, where consumption varies household to household and detection throws false positives, and low at the aggregate, where the sum of meters against the feeder's own measurement leaves little room for benign disagreement.
-A reading out of line, read two ways:
+Benign variation is heavy at the single meter, where consumption varies household to household and detection throws false positives, and low at the aggregate, where the sum of meters against the feeder's own measurement leaves little room for benign disagreement.

-    A METER READING THAT WILL NOT RECONCILE ───────────────────────────────────────
-                     METER FAULT              │  TAMPERING
-    reading          flat, or drops to zero   │  flat while load is still drawn CDMA vs platform  agree                   │  meter sent 1000 Wh, platform 500 platform audit   no edit                  │  an edit after reception meter serial     unchanged                │  reset where a meter was swapped physical check   a failed meter           │  a shunt, a bypass, or a swap

 *Last updated: 13 July 2026*